 Introduction

 Hemolytic disease of the newborn (HDN), or erythroblastosis fetalis, is due to blood type incompatibility between the mother and the fetus.
-This incompatibility causes the mother’s immune system to generate IgG antibody against the blood type of the fetus.
+This incompatibility causes the mother’s immune system to generate immunoglobulin G (IgG) antibody against the blood type of the fetus.
 The IgG antibody binds to fetal red blood cells transplacentally to cause hemolysis.
-ABO isoimmunization is the most common etiology for HDN but minor blood group isoimmunization can also cause severe HDN.
+ABO isoimmunization is the most common etiology for HDN, but minor blood group isoimmunization can also cause severe HDN.
 Different from ABO-HDN, minor blood group HDN usually will not occur in the first-born newborn unless the mother has prior abortion, inadequate transfusion, or miscarriage.
 During the era of one-child policy, we had extremely limited experience with minor blood group HDN.
 There were only a few reports about minor blood group HDN in China[1-3].
 After discontinuation of the one-child policy, we believe that pediatricians will start to experience more minor blood group HDN.

 Our clinical experience tells us that Rh-isoimmunization is the second most common cause of HDN in Chinese newborns[1,3].
 Without early recognition, Rh-HDN can cause severe neonatal jaundice that can complicate with kernicterus or death.
 Severe Rh-HDN can also lead to fetal demise, miscarriage, or premature birth.
 Neutropenia and thrombocytopenia can be a clinical manifestation of newborns with Rh-HDN[4,5].
 Occasionally, the fetal hydropic change can cause uterine atony, maternal preeclampsia, mirror (Ballantyne) syndrome[6], or difficulty in cross-matching.
 Early identification of the at-risk pregnancy and intrauterine intervention may offer a better outcome of the newborn and the mother.
-After the introduction of Rhogam in the 1960, problems from Rh-isoimmunization are almost eradicated[7].
+After the introduction of Rhogam in the 1960s, problems from Rh-isoimmunization were almost eradicated[7].
 However, we do not know whether Rhogam can offer similar benefit to our population or not.
-Up-to-now, our medical society still lacks adequate data to guide us to develop a rational management pathway.
-Our study is aimed to call for the attention to Rh-HDN in Chinese population.
+Currently, our medical society still lacks adequate data to guide us to develop a rational management pathway.
+Our study is aimed to bring attention to Rh-HDN in Chinese population.

 MATERIALS AND METHODS

-We prospectively initiated a collaboration between Anhui Provincial Children’s Hospital and Hefei Blood center for this cohort study.
+We prospectively initiated a collaboration between Anhui Provincial Children’s Hospital and Hefei Blood Center for this cohort study.
 Blood types of parents and the newborns, hemolysis, and antibodies of minor blood groups were tested for all newborns admitted for neonatal jaundice.
 Both coagulated and anti-coagulated blood from mother and newborn was collected according to the Chinese National Standardized Protocols for Clinical Laboratory, 4th version, for saline cross matching, polybrene test, and Coombs test.
 Antibodies against Rh group including anti-D, anti-E, anti-e, anti-C, and anti-c were tested together with ant-A and anti-B. Blood was also tested for hemoglobin, non-specific antibody, reticulocyte count, direct Coombs test, and indirect Coombs test.
-The study started from January 2017 to June 2019.
+The study started from January 2017 and was completed June 2019.
 Consent for data collection was obtained from the parents.
 Due to limited case numbers, non-parametric test was used for comparisons between two groups.
 Fisher’s exact test was used to compare categorical data between two groups.
-Data were analyzed by Prism 8 for Windows v.8.1.2.
+Data were analyzed by Prism 8 (La Jolla, CA, United States) for Windows v.8.1.2.

 Results